BCNY’S BEACON PROGRAM

 Our Beacon Program is located within PS 185 on 112th Street between Malcom X Boulevard and 5th Avenue.
 Click here for directions.

 Liza Rodriguez | Beacon Program Assistant Director

-To register for summer camp at the Beacon Program, please download a registration form:
+To register for after-school programming at BCNY’s Beacon Program, please download a registration form:

 Our after school program is designed to help younger community members in grades K-12 acquire the skills and attitudes they need to graduate from high school, succeed in their chosen career, and give back to their community.
 Typical programs include Tutoring, Robotics, Sports, Performing Arts, Studio Art, Media Arts and Design, S.T.E.A.M., Cooking, High School Access, College Access, and more.
 We aim provide our participants with programming that bolsters self-confidence and nurtures a sense of belonging to their community.